0xn3va/cheat-sheets/Web Application/Command Injection/README.md

 `command`
 ```

-Bash performs the expansion by executing command in a subshell environment and replacing the command substitution with the standard output of the command.
+Bash performs the expansion by executing the command in a subshell environment and replacing the command substitution with the standard output of the command.

 References:
 - [Bash Reference Manual: 3.5.4 Command Substitution](https://www.gnu.org/software/bash/manual/bash.html#Command-Substitution)